vicperdana/vicperdana.github.io/_posts/2022-02-02-kubernetes-pass-exam-with-ease.md

 tags:
   - kubernetes
 ---
 There are numerous articles / blog posts providing countless tips to pass your CKA / CKAD exam.
-A quick Internet search "tips to pass CKA CKAD exam" will render a total of 39,100 results under 0.45 seconds.
-There are many awesome tips you can find to pass the exams and I am sharing my personal journey achieving these certs as well as understanding the "why" of these exams which helped me appreciate the varous concepts introduced in Kubernetes.
+A quick Internet search ["tips to pass CKA CKAD exam"](https://www.google.com/search?q=tips+to+pass+cka+ckad+exam&oq=tips+to+pass+cka+ckad+exam&aqs=chrome..69i57.704j0j7&sourceid=chrome&ie=UTF-8) will render a total of 39,100 results under 0.45 seconds.
+There are many awesome tips you can find to pass the exams and I am sharing my personal journey achieving these certs as well as understanding the "why" of these exams which helped me appreciate the various concepts introduced in Kubernetes.

 I recently passed CKAD and CKA exam with score of ~90 on a 1st pass :raised_hands: and while they're not perfect, I am glad to have achieved the scores with relative ease and I'd like to share how I prepared to get there; spoiler alert, preparation takes time and grit; especially if you're new to the world of containers.